Check out these careers where your imagination and creativity could have free reign.

 Chefs are the ones who typically call the creative shots in the kitchen: ordering ingredients, creating recipes, setting the menu, and deciding on the best way to present the food, says the U.S. Department of Labor.

-Education options: Many chefs gain their skills through work experience, but a good number of chefs also attend formal culinary programs at community colleges, technical schools, or culinary arts academies, says the Department of Labor.
+Education options: Most chefs gain their skills through work experience, but a growing number of chefs also attend formal culinary programs at community colleges, technical schools, or culinary arts academies, says the Department of Labor.

 Next Article: Five Careers for Shy People »